Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: From Signatures to Quality Estimates

 \textbf{Entropy from top-$k$ log-probabilities.} For an input prompt $q$, let the model generate an output $\hat{y} = (y_1, \ldots, y_T)$.
 At decoding step $t$, let $p^{(t)}(\cdot)$ denote the next-token distribution conditioned on the prompt and previously generated tokens $(q, y_{<t})$.
 Many APIs expose only top-$k$ next-token probabilities at each step.
 We therefore approximate entropy by truncating the sum to the top-$k$ tokens: $\tilde{H}^{(t)} = -\sum_{i \in \mathrm{Top}\text{-}k} p^{(t)}_i \log p^{(t)}_i$, which differs from the true Shannon entropy because it omits the probability mass outside the Top-$k$ set.
 We use $\tilde{H}^{(t)}$ as an uncertainty signal over the generated output tokens.

-\textbf{From instance correctness to domain accuracy.} Given a response $x=(q,\hat{y})$, we extract a feature vector from its entropy trajectory by summarizing $\{ \tilde{H}^{(t)} \}_{t=1}^{T}$ with a small set of statistics (Sec.~\ref{sec:features}), and train a probabilistic classifier that outputs an estimated probability of correctness $\hat{P}(x)\in[0,1]$.
-For a domain (or slice) $D$ represented by a set of instances $X_D$, we estimate its accuracy by averaging predicted correctness probabilities:
+\textbf{From instance quality to slice estimates.} Given a response $x=(q,\hat{y})$, we extract a feature vector from its entropy trajectory by summarizing $\{ \tilde{H}^{(t)} \}_{t=1}^{T}$ with a small set of statistics (Sec.~\ref{sec:features}), and train a probe that outputs an estimated measure of quality $\hat{P}(x)\in[0,1]$.
+For a domain (or slice) $D$ represented by a set of instances $X_D$, we estimate its quality by averaging the predictions:

-If $\hat{P}(x)$ is well-calibrated, then $\hat{A}(D)$ is a consistent estimator of the true domain accuracy, making it suitable for continuous monitoring over production traffic partitioned into slices.

-\textbf{Design requirements.} For practical monitoring, the signal and estimator should be: (i) \textbf{computationally lightweight} (single-pass, logprob-only features), (ii) \textbf{API-compatible} (requiring only top-$k$ token probabilities, not hidden states), and (iii) \textbf{robust to domain shift} (trained on one labeled source benchmark and applied to unseen domains).
-Accordingly, we focus on final-layer output probabilities logged during standard decoding and evaluate generalization by training on a single source benchmark and estimating accuracy across diverse unseen STEM reasoning benchmarks.